 In our home we have a 3 in 1 bedside commode, and we have been able to use this as a raised toilet seat, a chair for sitting and having a sponge bath, a toilet safety rail and also as a bedside commode of course.

-If your parent has a large enough shower you can use a bedside commode as a shower chair as well.
+If your parent has a large enough shower you can use a bedside commode as a shower chair as well if it’s waterproof.

-Don’t worry if you can’t get your equipment covered under Medicare, there are other sources of funding which can even get you quite large equipment, such as walk in bathtubs or showers with roll-in low thresholds, for which you or your loved ones may qualify.
+Don’t worry if you can’t get your equipment covered under Medicare, there are other sources of funding which will pay for quite large equipment, such as walk in bathtubs or showers with roll-in low thresholds, for which you or your loved ones may qualify.

-If you have to totally remodel your bathroom there are even grants, or programs, which will pay for this if it is for health reasons !
+If you have to totally remodel your bathroom there are even grants, or programs, which will pay for this when it is for health reasons !

 But before I start to talk about those, I want to continue and outline the Medicare purchase process, and the types of equipment you can get when it is “medically necessary”.